 For the Prodly AppOps service to deploy data between orgs, you establish connections between the Prodly AppOps service and the orgs responsible for control, schema, data source, and data destination, and define their purposes:

-- During the Prodly AppOps managed package installation and configuration, you established the connection to your control org (the org that houses the Prodly AppOps managed package, stores your data sets, and controls deployment).
+- During the Prodly AppOps managed package installation and configuration, you established the control org environment (the org that houses the Prodly AppOps managed package, stores your data sets, and controls deployment).

-- Anytime before deployment, you establish additional connections from the Connections tab.
+- Anytime before deployment, you establish additional environments (connections to different orgs) from the Environments page within the AppOps Release tab.

 - During data set creation and at deployment, you define the purpose(s) each connection serves for your particular use case.